 Obituary: Ostrowske, Joyce Alberta

-Joyce Alberta Ostrowske age 83, of Marietta, OH passed away Thursday, June 30, 2022, at her home.
-She was born March 6, 1939, in Ravenna, OH a daughter of the late Chester Ostrowske and Virginia Sams McKee.
+MARIETTA, Ohio (WTAP) - Joyce Alberta Ostrowske age 83, of Marietta, OH passed away Thursday, June 30, 2022 at her home.
+She was born March 6, 1939 in Ravenna, OH a daughter of the late Chester Ostrowske and Virginia Sams McKee.

 She loved listening to Bluegrass Music, sewing, and gardening.
 She was a Girl Scout Troop Leader for many years.